Legislation introduced to place VA historical archive in Dayton

 - Oops!Something went wrong.Please try again later.

 Jan.
-10—Ohio's senators, with U.S. Rep. Mike Turner, are introducing a bill to permanently anchor Veterans Affairs historical records in Dayton.
+10—Ohio's senators, with U.S. Rep. Mike Turner, have introduced a bill to permanently anchor a Veterans Affairs historical center in Dayton, a site expected to become a national destination attracting thousands of in-person and virtual visitors annually, employing dozens of people.

-The Veterans Affairs Centennial and Heritage Act of 2024 would collect and preserve VA-related art, artifacts, photographs, records, and other historic materials in Dayton.
+The Veterans Affairs Centennial and Heritage Act of 2024 would collect and preserve VA-related art, artifacts, photographs, records, and other historic materials for permanent preservation in Dayton.

+"Establishing this center in statute helps ensure that the vision of the VA history center is accomplished," Turner, a Dayton Republican, said in an interview Wednesday.

+Proponents have already secured more than $3 million for the construction of the center, he added.

 The National VA History Center will unite public education with the collecting and displaying of historic VA artifacts and archival records, advocates believe.